crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Formbricks**

-- **Swag**: Apple Macbook Air M2, Hoodies, Tshirts, Stickers
+- **Swag**: Apple Macbook Air M2, Hoodies, T-shirts, Stickers
-- **Requirements**: Code, Documentation, Social Media, Design, we have it for every kind of contributor.
-Higher you are on the leaderboard, higher your chances!
+- **Requirements**: Formbricks is looking to ship an Open Source version of Typeform during Hacktoberfest.
+Code, documentation, social media, design, and other contributions get you on their leaderboard.
+The higher you are on the leaderboard, the higher your chances of swag.
 Just complete any 1 quest and get in the draw.
 - **How to sign up**: [FormTribe](https://formtribe.com)
 - **Issues**:
     - [Gain points via Code contributions](https://github.com/formbricks/formbricks/issues)